-Every year 3,100 Missouri kids under the age of 18 become new daily smokers.
-The Missouri high school smoking rate is 9.2% (representing 29,100 youth smokers), which is higher than the national average of 7.6%.
-[See Figure 1]
+Every year 1,900 Missouri kids under the age of 18 become new daily smokers1.
+The Missouri high school smoking rate is 6.5% (representing 20,700 youth smokers), which is higher than the national average of 5.8%2.

-Use of Electronic Nicotine Delivery Systems (ENDS; aka e-cigarettes) is increasing among Missouri middle school (5.4%) and high school (10.9%) students, as it is nationwide.2-3 [See Figure 2]
+Use of Electronic Nicotine Delivery Systems (ENDS; aka e-cigarettes) is increasing among Missouri high school students (20.7%), as it is nationwide.
+Among Missouri high school students, 9.4% are frequently using ENDS products with 6.9% reporting daily use.2

 Smokeless tobacco use in Missouri is also high.
-Among high school males in Missouri, smokeless tobacco use is 8.1%2-3.
-[See Figure 3]
+Among high school males in Missouri, smokeless tobacco use is 5.5%.